MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

   * Documentation
   * Telemetry
   * Bringing these technologies to the people who need them

+***Desired skills***

+* Electrical engineering: circuit design, fabrication, and assembly
+* Mechanical engineering: CAD, fabrication (CNC, 3D printing), and assembly
+* Scientific programming and software development (C++ and/or Python), with a focus on Arduino-style embedded C++
+* Field instrumentation assembly and data analysis

 ### Aeolian activity in the upper Mississippi valley